 Never before has there been so much competing for our attention.
-With the information overload so typical today and the tsunami of distractions, there is little awareness about the impact of this on how leaders manage.
-Virtual forms of communication like texting, email and social media have pushed face to face communication to the bottom of the list.
-Some may find virtual communication “easier,” because it avoids any opportunity for emotional displays.
-What is unfortunate is that face to face communication is where a leader builds trust and learns about how their staff perceives an issue.
+With the information overload so typical today and the tsunami of distractions, there is little awareness about the impact of this on daily communication.
+Digital communication, texting, email and social media have made communication strategies even more complex.

 With so much competing for our attention, it pays to build in repetition.
 Our brain naturally thinks in images - so make your communication visual.
 In the world of agile lean sigma, one of the tools used is Kanban.
 Literally, Kanban means visual (kan) card (ban).
 It began as an inventory control process to match production with demand.
 This helped improve quality and manage production.

 The Kanban approach is used to organize workflow (and value) as well as solve problems for consistent results.
-Make communication visual, use boards to display workflow and expectations.
-This keeps the process transparent to communicate with teams that may be virtual or cross functional and helps management quickly understand what is happening, while the front line understands goals and expectations.
+To make your message visual, use boards to display workflow and expectations.
+This keeps the process open and transparent with teams that may be virtual or cross functional.
+This supports management's need to quickly understand what is going on, while the front line understands goals and expectations.

 Would you like to know more about Kanban and other lean tools?
-Request access to our complimentary, private facebook group!
+Check out the Work Smart Club.

 is an online center for Work & Well-being with short training you can consume on the go as well as courses that dive deeper into the subject.
 Membership is a great value!

 Performance Consultant.
 Unleashing potential in leaders and organizations through innovative performance development.